gerson-moralesd/portfolio/README.md

 ### Optimizing Distribution Networks for OptiCoffee
 OptiCoffee aims to expand its operations in Bogotá and needs to select the best warehouses for storing and transporting coffee.
 The goal is to ensure a profitable expansion that can meet customer demand while maximizing warehouse capacity.

-To tackle this, we formulated a mathematical model to design the optimal logistics distribution network for OptiCoffee.
+To accomplish this, we formulated a mathematical model to design the optimal logistics distribution network for OptiCoffee.
 We optimized cost-efficient coffee distribution across three national networks, considering cost and distance constraints.
 Our analysis included developing a Python simulation model to evaluate and refine the proposed network design.

 We analyzed two scenarios: one with a Triangular distribution and another using the mode scenario.
 We found that estimating demand with the expected value kept costs low but also lowered the probability of meeting demand.
 Conversely, using the mode (the most frequently requested value) increased costs but significantly improved the likelihood of meeting demand.